 By Lambert Strether of Corrente.

 Neoliberalism (a.k.a.
 The Washington Consensus) is the dominant ideology of the political class in Washington D.C., shared by both legacy parties.
 In fact, it’s not clear there is another ideology, which is why we get seemingly weird policymaking processes like RomneyCare morphing into ObamaCare, even as proponents of each version of the same plan hate each other, “narcissism of small differences”-style.
-Of course, in neo-liberalism’s house are many mansions, many factions, and many funding sources, so it’s natural, or not, that an immense quantity of obfuscation and expert opinion has accumulated over time, making fine distinctions between various shades of neo-liberalism.
+Of course, in neo-liberalism’s house are many mansions, many factions, and many funding sources, so it’s natural, or not, that an immense quantity of obfuscation and expert opinion has accumulated over time, making for many fine distinctions between various shades of neo-liberalism.

 In this brief post, I hope to clear the ground by proposing two simple rules to which neo-liberalism can be reduced.
 They are: